StefanoDalpiaz/express-svg-fallback/README.md

 ## URL query string options

-It is possible to let the module do the PNG conversion even when called from modern browsers.
-To always get the PNG version of a file, add the `?type=png` query string to the URL of the SVG file.
-For example http://www.example.com/image.svg?type=svg will return the PNG version even when called from Chrome or Firefox.
+It is possible to let the module serve the converted PNG files even to browsers that natively support rendering of SVG files.

+ - To always get the PNG version of a file, add the `?type=png` query string to the URL of the SVG file.
+For example http://www.example.com/image.svg?type=png will return the PNG version even when called from Chrome or Firefox.

-To force the conversion of an image (ignoring any previously exectued conversion), use the query string `?force=true`.
+ - To force the conversion of an image (ignoring any previously exectued conversion), use the query string `?force=true`.

+## Tests

+Tests are provided to verify the correct execution of the middleware.
+To run those tests:

+ - from the Console (or Command Prompt in Windows), navigate to the directory where the project has been saved

+ - make sure that all the dependencies have been installed, by running `npm install`.
+This is only required once, and only in cases where the module has been installed using a method different from `npm install express-svg-fallback` - like cloning the GitHub repo or extracting from zip.

+ - run `npm test`